-Green Cross Biotherapeutics (GCBT), a biopharmaceutical company and member of the Green Cross family, broke ground on the construction of Canada's first intravenous immunoglobulin (IVIG) and albumin manufacturing plant in Montreal, Quebec, in June 2015.
+Green Cross Biotherapeutics (GCBT), a biopharmaceutical company and member of the GC Pharma family, broke ground on the construction of Canada’s first intravenous immunoglobulin (IVIG) and albumin manufacturing plant in Montreal, Quebec, in June 2015.

-The new facility, claimed to be one of the biggest green field investments in the Canadian biopharmaceutical industry, is part of GCBT's global expansion strategy and will serve as the North American headquarters for the group.
+The facility, one of the most significant green field investments in the Canadian biopharmaceutical industry, is part of GCBT’s global expansion strategy and will serve as the North American headquarters for the group.
 It is also the first project to be set up through the Canada-Korea Free Trade Agreement.